exsparx/Retroma/README.md

 1. Check the [issues](https://github.com/emarpiee/Retroma/issues) to see if the feature has already been requested.
 2. If not, open a new issue and describe the feature you'd like to see.

-### 📈 Ready to Contribute Code?

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b fix/your-bug-fix`.
-3. Make your changes and test them thoroughly.
-4. Commit your changes with a clear and descriptive commit message.
-5. Push your branch to your forked repository.
-6. Open a [pull request](https://github.com/emarpiee/Retroma/pulls) to the `main` branch of the original repository.

 ## 📍 Note from the Developer

 Retroma is still a work in progress, a passion project born from my love of retro design and my hatred of endless customization menus.
 Big thanks to [@codeisconfusing](https://github.com/codeisconfusing) for the inspiration (and button code) from their [Retro Windows Obsidian Theme](https://github.com/codeisconfusing/retro-windows-obsidian).